GambitLeBeau/Deviant-Masternode/common/Deviant_staking.md

 <br />
 ![No Coin Control](/images/noCoinControl.png)
 <br />
-The option to enable the Coin Control feature is in the Gui Wallet:<br />
+The option to enable the Coin Control feature is in the Gui Wallet.
+You can activaet it by hitting <br />
 Settings -> Options -> Wallet<br />

 Settings Options | Wallet tab